 There are state and federal laws and regulations designed to protect nursing home residents from injury and neglect.
 Sadly, these guidelines are often not followed and elderly residents suffer as a result.
 If you know or suspect your family member has suffered nursing home abuse or neglect, take action immediately.
 Your quick response may protect your family member as well as other residents from suffering further harm.

 You don’t need to worry about out-of-pocket costs when hiring Cellino Law to represent your loved one.
-Our attorneys work on a contingent fee basis, which means you owe us nothing until you receive a case settlement.
+Our personal injury attorneys work on a contingent fee basis, which means you owe us nothing until you receive a case settlement.
 We care about our clients and are eager to make a difference in their lives – regardless of their current financial situation.

 Our experienced nursing home abuse attorneys represent victims of abuse and neglect in Garden City and across Long Island.
 Our compassionate legal team is available to answer your questions 24 hours a day, 7 days a week.
 Contact us to schedule a free evaluation of your case.